I, The Lord of Sea and Sky

 “Here I Am, Lord,” also known as “I, the Lord of Sea and Sky,” is a popular Catholic hymn penned by Daniel Schutte in 1981.

 The hymn’s text is based on Isaiah 6:8 and 1 Samuel 3 and was published by Oregon Catholic Press (OCP) Publications.

 “I, the Lord of Sea and Sky” has become one of the most widely sung Catholic hymns and is embraced in various worship services beyond Catholic origins.

-Also, it is seeing in most Christian hymnbook and has been translated into over 20 languages.
-In addition, its usage cut across many Papal Masses and at International World Youth Day events.
+It is also featured in numerous Christian hymnbooks and has been translated into over 20 languages.
+The hymn is frequently used in Papal Masses and International World Youth Day events.

 The Hymn Writer

 Daniel L. Schutte, the composer of the hymn “Here I Am, Lord,” was born in Neenah, Wisconsin, in 1947.
 He is known for his contributions to Catholic liturgical music as a contemporary Christian songwriter.

 Schutte grew up in Elm Grove, a village in Waukesha County, Wisconsin.
 He attended Marquette University High School and earned his bachelor’s degree from St. Louis University, a Catholic Jesuit institution, in 1973.

 Continuing his education, Schutte obtained a master of divinity degree from the Jesuit School of Theology and a master’s degree from the Graduate Theological Union in Berkeley in 1979 and 1980, respectively.

 Also Read: Take My Life And Let It Be